Appeal an Insurance Denial

 So, calm down.
 We have your back.
 This page will walk you through the necessary steps you will need to take to get your denial overturned.

-The first step in the appeals process is called the ‘Internal appeal’.
+The appeals process is called the ‘Internal appeal’.
 This is when the patient asks for a review of the decision that lead to the treatment being denied.
 Patients have a right to know why the treatment was denied and have a review of the decision.
 If the denial of treatment puts the patient’s health in jeopardy, an expedited appeal is requested by the treating physician where a decision will be made in 10 working days.
 An expedited appeal is routinely requested by the physician when a treatment for autoimmune encephalitis has been denied and is the recommended course of action to take to ensure success in your appeal.
+In the internal appeal there are two appeals, First Level and Second level.
+If both are lost you will be directed to an IRO or Independent Review Organization for an unbiased review.

 A second appeal option is to request an independent third party to review the decision.
 This option is one we strongly recommend you do not jump to for the treatments in Autoimmune Encephalitis as all decisions are final and you run the risk of all the proper research, chart notes and evidence that confirmed the diagnosis not being included if you jump to this option in the misguided opinion that it will hurry things along.
 The independent review organization (IRO) must not be connected to either the patient or the insurance company, and must provide a review from a physician that specializes in the area of medicine the claim is related to such as a Neurologist or Neuroimmunologist.
 This may NOT be a physician who has expertise in Autoimmune Encephalitis and may very possibly be a physician who has never seen a patient with Autoimmune Encephalitis or is not current with the latest research in the field.
 If the independent reviewer overturns the denial, the insurance company must approve the claim.
 If the independent reviewer denies the claim, all decisions are final and you have no recourse.